paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-325-cost-growth-unit-cost-reports-nunn-mccurdy.md

 (2) the alternatives considered to address any problems in the program; and

-(3) the course the Department plans to pursue to meet any continuing joint military requirements otherwise intended to be met by the program.
+(3) the course the Department plans to pursue to meet any continuing military requirements otherwise intended to be met by the program.

 ### Statutory Notes